-Broccoli Cheddar Stuffed Chicken will quickly become a regular in your dinner rotation.
-This stuffed chicken can't be easier because it's made in a single pan and ready in 30 minutes or less.
+Broccoli cheddar stuffed chicken will quickly become a regular in your dinner rotation.
+This stuffed chicken can't be easier because it's made in a single pan and ready in about 30 minutes.

 Boneless, skinless chicken breasts are lightly seasoned and seared on the outside.
 They're stuffed with gooey cheddar cheese and broccoli, then finished in the oven.